ericfdunn/manifold-realms/Readme.md

 Game rules assume a basis in D&D 5e for the d20 system and overall scaling, but many optional rules and spell definitions are suggested here.
 ## Using this reference
+*This repository is an Obsidian vault.
+While it is intended to be readable by any markdown client, including the built in Github markdown reader, it is best to view it in Obsidian.
+Clone the repo and import it as a vault into your Obsidian client.*

-Most of the pages in this wiki are at a stage of just being notes, or early drafts of ideas.
-I will mark the pages that are up to date with a note (updated).
+Most of the pages in this wiki are at an early stage of development, some are just notes or ideas.
+Check the commit comments to see what is most up to date.

 Throughout the wiki, there will be several types of callouts:

 > [!Info] Behind the Scenes
 > Sources of inspiration and references for the material.